mgirod/mgdapd/README.md

 **IMPORTANT:**
 - **Please fork this repository first.**
 - **Work on the solution in the forked repository and provide us the link to it once done.**
-- **Do NOT create pull requests to this original repository.
+- **Do NOT create pull requests to the original repository.
 Creating pull requests will automatically disqualify you from proceeding further.**

 # devops-assignment-python-and-docker